( ∇Φ ∥ ∇W )

-Normative Consequences Under the Validity of Ω If the Ω‑model is confirmed, the following notes apply to anyone attempting to reinterpret or exploit the resulting insights for personal advantage.
-MaTI is the model from which Ω evolved. Ω provides the structural and philosophical framework that attempts to apply Ω to physics.
+Normative Consequences Under the Validity of Ω If the Ω is confirmed, the following notes apply to anyone attempting to reinterpret or exploit the resulting insights for personal advantage.
+MaTI is the model from which Ω evolved. Ω provides the structural and philosophical perspective that attempts to apply Ω to physics.
 If Ω is confirmed, the philosophical logic of Ω becomes physically stabilized.

 1. Technocracy